 8) Spirit Mountain | Duluth

-For the family seeking the ultimate outdoor winter adventure spot in Duluth, look no further than Spirit Mountain.
+For the family seeking the ultimate outdoor winter adventure spot in Duluth, look no further than Spirit Mountain for downhill skiing.
 They’ve got your steep ski and snowboard slopes.
 A thrilling terrain park.
 Even something totally out of my league called winter fat biking.
 Our family ranks as a little more relaxed on the adrenaline scale, so you can find us over on the snow tubing hill (or, very likely, taking a warm up break with cocoa and craft beer in the chalet).
 The view over the bay to Lake Superior while sliding at top speeds can’t be beat.
 A two-hour session runs $5/ages 5 & under, $19/ages 6-12 & $29/adult.

 Lisa, a Duluth native and the voice over at Twin Cities Frugal Mom, does a comprehensive job of covering the winter ski & tubing options at Spirit Mountain; we encourage you to check them out HERE.
 She also covers all the fun to be had on Spirit Mountain during the summer months.